AbhilashPal/Faithful-Topic-Modeling/README.md

 Centroid Movement Results were obtained using the `centroid_movement.ipynb` notebook.

+## Data

+The 20NewsGroups dataset is accessed from scikit-learn.
+Run `src/save_data.py` as `python -m src.save_data --path /data` to save the dataset and access it later.

 ## Acknowledgements :

 - Thanks to the Social Computing Group at TUM for Compute Resources.